hunter-teacher-cert/unit_plan-linj/README.md

 5. Creating the Background [1 day]
 6. Create MODEL classes [3 days]
 7. Animation [1 day]
+8. Project Construction [3 days]
-8. Beta Testing other team's games [1 day]
+9. Beta Testing other team's games [1 day]
+10. Final Revisions [3 days]
-9. Virtual Gallery Walk [1 day]
+11. Virtual Gallery Walk [1 day]

 ---

 ### Assesments
+- Formative Assessments for each Milestone
 - Beta Testing: Students will test play other students' game projects and provide insightful comments.
 - Unit Project: Students will develope a 2D Platformer Game, a 2D Tile-Based Game or an Educational App Game using the Processing IDE.
 - Gallery Walk: Students will present and debrief their games.

 ---

-//test